ChrisDeFreitas/Electron-FolderView/readme.md

 - added menu App/"Export List" F4, to save file properties to file or clipboard
 - changed shortcut for "Change Folder" from F3 to F6
 - added menu App/"Windows Explorer" F3
-- modified folder double click action to not open new app but load new folder items
+- modified folder double-click action to load new folder items (not open new app)

 ## Thanks To